MyHomeworkSpace/support/docs/contact.md

 title: Contact
 icon: far fa-envelope
 author: MyHomeworkSpace Team
-description: Get started with MyHomeworkSpace
+description: Can't find the answer to your question?
+Get in touch with us.
 ---

 There are many ways to contact the MyHomeworkSpace team.